 Though the mining boom took place 85 miles north of Pike’s Peak.
-Placer gold had been found in the South Platte and tributaries around the modern day Denver metro area in the early 1850s.
-Word spread and other gold strikes occurred in the region in the mid 1850s.
+Placer gold had been found in the South Platte and tributaries around the modern-day Denver metro area in the early 1850s.
+Word spread and other gold strikes occurred in the region in the mid-1850s.

-After reports of Denver’s placer gold spread the source was traced west of Denver to around modern day Clear Creek County.
+After reports of Denver’s placer gold spread the source was traced west of Denver to around modern-day Clear Creek County.
 By 1859 everyone was coming.
 The first lode vein was struck in Central City in 1859.
 Idaho Springs and Black Hawk had several gold strikes too.

 Gold mining then followed the Colorado Mineral Belt southwest to its finish in the San Juan Mountains.
 Cripple Creek Mining District came later after an 1890 discovery of gold there.

 Many of the Fifty-Niners stayed and settled down in the Colorado areas where they struck gold.
-Denver and Boulder were two of the towns that popped up as a result, encouraging a rush of population.
-Settlers enjoyed proximity to the mountains and Colorado’s natural beauty.
+Denver and Boulder were two of the towns that popped up, as a result, encouraging a rush of population.
+Settlers enjoyed the proximity to the mountains and Colorado’s natural beauty.
 Towns opened up wherever a river of gold was streaming, but indigenous populations were regularly pushed out of their own lands.

 Formation of Colorado Territory and State

 In 1861, the Colorado Territory was established, and by 1876, the state of Colorado as we know it came to be.
 Of course, by that point, much of the area’s gold had been effectively depleted.
-When it seemed that gold mines were exhausted, previously bustling towns were suddenly left by its residents.
+When it seemed that gold mines were exhausted, previously bustling towns were suddenly left by their residents.

-There was other rocking mining done throughout the late 1800s and turn of the century.
+There was other rocking mining done throughout the late 1800s and the turn of the century.
 In the late 1800s, railroads passing through Colorado were beginning to be built, and there was even a silver mining boom as well.